aquasecurity/trivy/docs/misconfiguration/custom/debug.md

 For this purpose you can use the `--trace` flag.
 This will output a large trace from Open Policy Agent like the following:

+!!! tip
+    Only failed policies show traces.
+If you want to debug a passed policy, you need to make it fail on purpose.

 ```bash
 $ trivy conf --trace configs/
 2021-07-11T16:45:58.493+0300    INFO    Detected config files: 1